stupendoussuperpowers/stupendoussuperpowers/README.md

 **stupendoussuperpowers/stupendoussuperpowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 Tech I've worked with: **Web + App Dev, DevOps**
-- 🌱 Tech I want to get into: **Operating Systems, Compilers, Open Source**, a bunch of things I don't even know about
+- 🌱 Tech I want to get into: **Operating Systems, Compilers, Systems, Theoretical CS, Open Source**, and a bunch of things I don't yet know about.
 - 💬 Ask me about: Anything!
 - 📫 How to reach me:
   - sahaysanchit14@gmail.com